 An important consideration in forensic casework is the interpretation of the evidence.
 Databases are useful tools for the forensic community as they can provide information about the within-sample variability, the between-sample variability, and the discrimination power of an analytical tool.
 Additionally, databases can be used to assign a significance to forensic evidence (i.e., provide a quantitative measure of the rarity of a particular feature, such as RI or elemental composition) [33].
 Knowledge of a technique’s discrimination power as well as the commonality/rarity of certain features is necessary for the development of a verbal scale.
 Few labs (3 out of 17) used a verbal scale to provide a significance to an association.
 Additionally, few labs (3 labs) increased their level of support for an association based on the presence of questioned specimens that were indistinguishable with two distinct known sources (exercise 2).
 Although RI databases are readily available, they are not widely utilized within the forensic community.
-XRF databases, on the other hand, are not as readily available as RI databases.
+XRF databases, on the other hand, are not as readily available as RI databases due to inherent signal variations among instrumental configurations.
 The potential for developing a shared XRF database was evaluated by comparing the elemental ratios for the same glass sample analyzed by different laboratories.
 However, even after normalizing the ratios to a control sample, SRM 1831, the false exclusion rate for between-lab comparisons using the recommended ±3s criterion was unacceptably high (> 70 % false exclusion).
 This suggests that a shared database populated with elemental ratios from different labs is not currently feasible for XRF.
 However, it should be noted that the µXRF measurements were collected on small, irregular glass fragments.
 It may still be possible to develop an XRF database comprised only of known specimens, which are usually available as full-thickness fragments.
+Also, laboratories may still consider the use of internal databases, in which data is collected in the same lab, with the same method and instrument over time.
 The rapid acquisition times of LIBS measurements (< 1 minute per replicate measurement) makes LIBS an attractive tool for the development of a glass database.
 However, a known disadvantage of LIBS is its poor precision compared to more well-established analytical tools, such as µXRF and LA-ICP-MS. The RSDs for measurements submitted by the five participating labs ranged from less than 1 % to greater than 50 %, depending on the elemental ratios used for comparisons.
 Future research efforts should focus on improving the precision of LIBS measurements and developing a standard methodology for glass analysis.